Loading NuWatt Energy...

 The RRES Buy-All tariff pays $0.3289/kWh locked for 20 years for all solar production exported to the grid.
 This is particularly attractive for commercial third-party owned systems (PPA/lease) because the system owner gets a guaranteed revenue stream.
 For a 250 kW system producing approximately 325,000 kWh/year, Buy-All generates about $106,900/year in revenue.
 Combined with the Section 48 ITC and MACRS depreciation, this creates a very attractive investment for commercial solar developers in CT.

 The Foreign Entity of Concern (FEOC) deadline is July 4, 2026.
 After this date, solar projects using components manufactured by foreign entities of concern (primarily certain Chinese companies) may lose eligibility for the domestic content bonus (+10% ITC adder).
-More critically, the Section 48/48E ITC requires projects to begin construction before this date.
+July 4, 2026 also marks the Section 48E timing fork: projects that begin construction on or before that date lock in the longer pathway (placed in service through roughly 2030), while projects that begin construction after it can still qualify but generally must be placed in service by December 31, 2027.
 "Begin construction" means either starting physical work of a significant nature OR paying/incurring at least 5% of total project costs (the 5% safe harbor).
-Projects should order equipment and execute contracts well before July 4.
+Projects aiming for the longer pathway should order equipment and execute contracts well before July 4.

 MACRS (Modified Accelerated Cost Recovery System) lets businesses depreciate commercial solar over 5 years for tax purposes, even though panels last 25+ years.
-In 2026, there is an additional 20% first-year bonus depreciation on top of the standard MACRS schedule.
+Under OBBBA (IRC §168(k)), 100% first-year bonus depreciation is permanently restored for property placed in service after January 19, 2025, so a business can deduct the entire depreciable basis in Year 1.
 The depreciable basis is reduced by half the ITC amount (e.g., with 30% ITC, depreciable basis = 85% of cost).
-In 2027, bonus depreciation drops to 0%, so only the standard 5-year schedule applies.
-This makes 2026 the last year with enhanced first-year write-offs.
+At a 21% corporate rate, that full first-year deduction is a substantial tax savings in the year the system is placed in service.

 Yes.
 Connecticut offers both sales tax exemption (6.35%) and property tax exemption for solar installations on commercial properties.
 The sales tax exemption applies to all solar equipment at the time of purchase -- on a $400,000 commercial system, that saves $25,400 immediately.
 The property tax exemption means the solar system adds $0 to your assessed property value.
 With CT commercial property tax rates averaging 2.0-3.5%, this exemption saves thousands annually over the 25+ year life of the system.

 A typical CT commercial solar project takes 6-12 months from initial assessment to operation.
 The timeline includes: site assessment and engineering (2-4 weeks), financing/C-PACE application (4-8 weeks), permitting and utility interconnection (4-8 weeks), equipment procurement (4-12 weeks), installation (2-8 weeks depending on size), inspection and interconnection (2-4 weeks).
-To capture the 20% MACRS bonus depreciation and begin construction before the July 4, 2026 FEOC deadline, businesses should start the process no later than Q1 2026.
-The 5% safe harbor allows you to meet the deadline by paying 5% of total cost before July 4.
+100% MACRS bonus depreciation is available in the year the system is placed in service, and beginning construction on or before July 4, 2026 locks in the longer Section 48E pathway.
+To secure that pathway, businesses should start the process no later than Q1 2026.
+The 5% safe harbor allows you to begin construction by paying 5% of total cost before July 4.

 We analyze your property, utility territory (Eversource or UI), tax situation, C-PACE eligibility, and project timeline to maximize your incentive stack.
 No RSIP fluff, no expired 25D claims — just real commercial numbers.